step-out/step-out.github.io/_pages/about.md

 # Bio

-I am a third-year undergraduate student majoring in [Artificial Intelligence at Xiamen University](https://cogsci.xmu.edu.cn/).
+I am currently a senior undergraduate student at Xiamen University.
+I will pursue a PhD degree at Peking University in the fall of 2025.

 I have a keen interest in AI.
 Apart from scientific research, my hobbies include sports🏃‍💪🏊‍ and calligraphy 🖌.

 # Prize

 - [The <span style="color: red;">first prize</span>🏆(*top* *0.1%* *out* *of* *100,000* *participants*)](https://cogsci.xmu.edu.cn/info/1022/5922.htm) at the national level in the Huawei ICT Competition(2024)
-- The <span style="color: blue;">Silver Award</span>🥈 in the Chinese Collegiate Programming Contest(2023)
+- The <span style="color: blue;">Silver Award</span>🥈 in the Chinese Collegiate Programming Contest(CCPC2023)
 - The M Award (<span style="color: red;">International First Prize</span>🏆, *top* *5%*) in the Mathematical Contest in Modeling (MCM-ICM) for American College Students(2023)

 # Honor